 HowToGetLicensed

-How to Get a Insurance Agent License in Maryland
+How to Get an Insurance Agent License in Maryland

 Last updated: March 1, 2026

 Maryland is a market boosted by proximity to Washington DC and strong federal employment, making it an excellent place to start a career as a insurance agent.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your insurance agent license in Maryland is a structured process overseen by the Maryland Insurance Administration (MIA).
+Licensing in Maryland is overseen by the Maryland Insurance Administration (MIA).
+The process requires 24 hours of pre-license education and costs between $250 and $550 in total.
+You'll need to pass the Maryland Insurance Producer Exam (administered by PSI) with a score of at least 70% on each section.

 Maryland requires just 24 hours of pre-license education — one of the lowest requirements in the nation.
+This is close to the national average of 22 hours.
 The total cost is relatively affordable at $250 to $550, including education, application, and exam fees.
 Most aspiring insurance agents complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Insurance Agent in Maryland